EarthSpace

 Explosion inside a series of concentric squares.

 This image shows plumes of ejecta streaming from the little asteroid moon Dimorphos, after NASA’s DART spacecraft intentionally struck it on September 26, 2022, in the world’s 1st planetary defense test.
-Each rectangle represents a different level of contrast, allowing scientists to see fine structure in the plumes.
+Each rectangle represents a different level of contrast, enabling scientists to see fine structure in the plumes.
 By studying these streams of material, scientists say they can learn about the asteroid and the impact process.
 Image via ASI’s LICIACube/ ESA.

 Striking Mars and Earth

-Co-author Josep M. Trigo-Rodríguez from the Spanish Institute of Space Sciences (CSIC/IEEC) said:
+Co-author Josep M. Trigo Rodríguez from the Spanish Institute of Space Sciences (CSIC/IEEC) said:

 We were amazed to discover that it is possible for some centimeter-sized [less than 1/2 inch-sized] particles to reach the Earth-moon system and produce a new meteor shower.